Flat pack homes: Introduction to affordable self build

-There is an excellent range of options when it comes to buying a flat pack home.
+Several companies sell flat pack homes, and so you’re able to work with a company who reflect your deign ideals.
 Many European manufacturers have a UK sales team and regularly ship kit homes here.

 First featured on grand designs over 20 years ago, Huf Haus is a German company who are well known for their iconic designs, which blend wood and glass.
 Using modular designs, they can be customised to the clients.
 They are also energy efficient.

-Owned by the Kingspan Group and based in Bedfordshire, Potton is one of the UK’s largest manufactures of self-built kit homes.
+Owned by the Kingspan Group and based in Bedfordshire, Potton is one of the UK’s largest manufactures of self-built kit and flat pack homes.
 They offer a range of classic and modern design, some of which are on display at their model village.